codatio/codat-docs/docs/sfc/sync-for-commerce-knowledge-base/sync-data-model.md

 ## Account types

-This is an enum of different types of nominal or bank accounts that are created and synchronised within the accounting software.
+This is an enum of different types of nominal or bank accounts that are created and synchronized within the accounting software.
 Depending on which sales or payment types your system is creating, you must configure accounts within the accounting software for each of these data types.
 Configure an existing account by selecting the account ID within the relevant section of the configuration.
 Create new accounts by calling the New Account Endpoint with **accountType** set to the relevant enum value.
 [block:parameters]
 {
 "data": {